Stop Loss Defintion

 What Is A Stop Loss Order?

-A stop loss order prevent you from losing more in a trade.
+A stop loss order prevents you from losing more in a trade.

-Here’s how stop loss order works for a buy and a sell trade situation:
+Here’s how the stop loss order works for a buy and a sell trade situation:

 • For a buy trade, a stop loss order will automatically close that trade when price moves down and hits the price level where you want the stop loss order close the trade.